suniljalandhra/docs/docs/what-is-vex.md

 ---
 id: what-is-vex
 title: What is VEX?
-sidebar_label: What is VEX?
+sidebar_label: what is VEX?
-slug: /
+slug: /what-is-vex
 ---

 # What is VEX?